Chemical peeling is a

 - safe & effective in learned hands of a certified dermatologist

 Principle of Chemical Peeling

-- Causes a controlled destruction of the layers of the skin;
+- Causes controlled destruction of the layers of the skin

-- Followed by regeneration & remodelling of collagen
+- Followed by regeneration & remodeling of collagen

-- With improvement of texture & surface abnormalities
+- With the improvement of texture & skin surface abnormalities

 - Combinations – AHA cocktails – phytic peel